Nuraj-Shrestha/fidhacks25/README.md

 ## Features

 - **Personalized Goal Setting**: Set and track up to three main career goals
-- **Resource Library**: Access curated resources for networking, resume building, and job applications
+- **Resource Library**: Access resources personalized for a user's weakness, available for networking, resume building, and job applications
-- **Community Forum**: Connect with other users and share experiences
+- **Community Forum**: Connect with other users and share experiences, advice, and motivation
-- **AI-Powered Guidance**: Get personalized steps and affirmations for your goals
+- **AI-Powered Guidance**: Get personalized step-by-step action plans for your prioritized goals
-- **Progress Tracking**: Monitor your achievements and milestones
+- **Progress Tracking**: Reflect on your achievements and milestones
 - **Mood-Based Support**: Receive personalized affirmations based on your current mood

 ## Tech Stack